Karaokemp/KaraDupFind/README.md

 Packages:
 See requirement.txt

-Also, on windows some packages need to be installed from: https://www.lfd.uci.edu/~gohlke/pythonlibs/
+Also, on Windows some packages need to be installed from: https://www.lfd.uci.edu/~gohlke/pythonlibs/

 Requires FFMPEG: